-We can promise that our Los Angeles car accident attorneys at McNicholas & McNicholas, LLP will be dedicated to making sure that you recover the maximum compensation available.
-We have secured millions of dollars for our car accident clients and their families, including:
+We can promise that our Los Angeles car accident attorneys at McNicholas & McNicholas, LLP will be dedicated to ensuring you recover the maximum compensation available.
+We have secured millions of dollars for our car accident clients and their families.

-If you can prove the liability of the person who caused the car accident in which you were injured, there are several types of damages that you may be able to recover depending on the facts of your case, including:
+If you can prove the liability of the person who caused the car accident in which you were injured, we demand the following damages:

-- Lost income from time you missed at work while recuperating from your injury
+- Lost income from the time you missed at work while recuperating from your injury

 - Diminished earning capacity